 Although not as lethal as head-on accidents, T-Bone incidents can result in significant injuries.
 As per the Insurance Institute for Highway Safety, such collisions are responsible for 23% of passenger car occupant fatalities in 2018.
 What is the significance of this?.

 Due to the intricacy of these cases, it is critical to have a skilled personal injury lawyer who can assist you with your T-Bone accident injury dispute.
 Have you or your loved one been in a T-Bone accident in California?
-Attorney Jeff Car Accident Lawyers have got your back.
+Attorney Jeff Injury Lawyers have got your back.

 You may be eligible for compensation for medical fees, lost earnings, and suffering and pain if you are injured in a T-bone collision.